-Middle School Leaders are Working to Provide More Bookstore Hours
+Middle School Leaders Working to Provide More Bookstore Hours

 As of Monday, October 18th, 7th and 8th grade students’ bookstore time has increased.
 The Bookstore is still open during the mornings; however, 7th and 8th grade students now have designated days during the week where they can go during recess on Monday–Thursday.
 Each gender and grade received individual days.
 In the bookstore, students are able to purchase snacks, drinks, school supplies, and hygiene products.
 However, 6th grade has not been included in the new rule changes.